jcmincke/Blast/README.md

 ### WordCount

-Counts the occurence of each character in multiple files.
+Counts the number of occurrences of each character in multiple files.

 ```
 $ cd examples/WordCount